-The 2000 GUP allows for the construction of 3,018 net new housing units on campus, with allocations for faculty and staff, graduate and undergraduate students, and postdoctoral and medical students as shown in Table 3.
+The 2000 GUP allows for the construction of 3,018 net new housing units on campus, with allocations for faculty and staff, graduate and undergraduate students, and postdoctoral and medical students.
+In FY 16, Stanford was approved an additional allocation of 1,450 housing units, for a total allocation of 4,468 housing units, as shown in Table 3.
 The GUP identified potential housing sites for students, staff and faculty (Map 3, Appendix A).
 As with academic/academic support building space, the housing units must be distributed among the 10 development districts (see Table 3).